dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Extra Features.md

 ## Dev estimations
 Funding is the summation of many commitments, but estimations should be the merge of many estimations.
 These should be linked to an account.
 In the contract we may update the packet metadata each time a new estimation comes in, so bidders on opensea can see.
 Could be restricted to only those whom QA have passed any actions for.

+## Treemap of tasks
+Treemaps give a good size estimation view of things.
+Can show the graphics of the task in the graph.